Stable nickel production in Type Ia supernovae: A smoking gun for the progenitor mass?: Stable Ni production in vs. sub- models

-Also shown in Fig.~\ref{fig:mni58} is the impact of varying the central density of the progenitor WD for model N100 (dashed line).
+Also shown in Fig.~\ref{fig:mni58} is the impact of varying the central density of the progenitor WD for model N100 (dashed line; see also the 2D models of \citealt{Kobayashi/etal:2020}).
 As for the deflagration model N100def, a lower central density of $\rho_\mathrm{c} = 1.0 \times 10^9$\,\gcc\ results in a lower \nife\ yield owing to the lower electron-capture rate during the initial deflagration.
-However, whereas increasing $\rho_\mathrm{c}$ had a negligible impact on the production of stable \nife\ for the deflagration model N100def, the result for the delayed-detonation model N100 is a $\sim 9$\%\ increase in the \nife\ yield owing to pockets of high-density fuel burnt during the subsequent detonation phase.
+However, whereas increasing $\rho_\mathrm{c}$ had a negligible impact on the production of stable \nife\ for the deflagration model N100def, the \nife\ yield increases by $\sim 9$\%\ in the delayed-detonation model N100 owing to pockets of high-density fuel burnt during the subsequent detonation phase.

 Finally, the impact of decreasing the metallicity of the progenitor WD to one half, one tenth, and one hundredth solar is shown for model N100 (dotted line).
-As expected, decreasing the metallicity (and hence increasing \ye) favours the synthesis of radioactive \nifs\ at the expense of stable \nife\ \citep[see, e.g.,][]{Timmes/etal:2003}.
+As expected, decreasing the metallicity (and hence increasing \ye) favours the synthesis of radioactive \nifs\ at the expense of stable \nife\ \citep[see e.g.][]{Timmes/etal:2003}.